-I made this using bits of scrap and recycled wood and a squirrel, sorry, scroll saw in a matter of hours.
+I made this using bits of scrap and recycled wood and a squirrel, sorry, scroll saw pattern in a matter of hours.
 It would be just as easy to use a jig saw, also known as a sabre saw.

 This easy craft project makes an attractive and useful gift for the house, equally at home outside as well as inside.
 It would sell well at craft markets.

 Print it on your home printer, or visit you local library or office supplies store, or anyone you may know with a printer.
 It's only a single A4 size page.

 If you are somewhat artistic, you could easily make a sketch on a piece of thin card and use that as a template.

 There is no materials list as such, because I suggest you make it from scrap or recycled wood.

 For the squirrel shapes, two pieces 160mm wide and 210mm high.

 For the shelf, one piece a160mm wide and no longer than about 450mm.

 For the vertical support battens, two pieces 50mm wide and 240mm high.